AltSchool/ember-cli-redux/README.md

 This add-on isn't ready to be used in production.
 It's a RFC proof-of-concept intended to further the conversation of how state is managed in Ember apps.

-PRs and constructive comments are highly encouraged.
+PRs and constructive questions and comments via [GitHub issues](https://github.com/AltSchool/ember-cli-redux/issues/new) are highly encouraged.

 # Ember-cli-redux